JimDesu/basis-lang/spec.md

 The string following `.test` names the test; the right-hand side of `=` is the test's body expression.
 A compilation unit may contain any number of `.test` directives.

 The `.test` body executes in a top-level frame with the same relaxations as `.program`: top-level effects compose freely, and failures escaping the body are observable.
-The relevant difference is that test-framework integration determines what "failure escapes the body" means — typically a test failure is a test-framework outcome rather than a process termination.
-The exact rules are framework-dependent (OQ-27 also covers the test case).
+The test-framework integration is **injected on top of** the `.test` entries: the framework runs each test independently, capturing whether the body completed successfully or with a failure.
+A failure escaping a `.test` body marks that test as failed but **does not abort the overall test run**; the framework runs every `.test` entry in the compilation unit before reporting results.
+If any test fails, the test run as a whole exits with a failure status (parallel to `.program`'s failure-exit semantics); if every test succeeds, the run exits with success.
+The framework itself — test-execution order, failure-message rendering, and result-reporting form — is part of the standard testing library rather than the language proper.

 `.test` directives are not invoked from `.program`; they are entry points that the testing framework discovers and invokes independently.
 A compilation unit containing only `.test` directives (no `.program`) is a valid test-only library.
 A compilation unit containing both is valid; the `.test` directives are independent of the `.program`.